alexander-ozkan/portfolio/_posts/2020-03-28-Sentiment Analysis as a Trading Indicator.md

 __However, you could argue that it is a "safer" method of trading in the current market volatility.__

-There's many ways to improve on this:
+A few things I'd like to highlight:

 * The backtest was during one of the most volatile markets we've had in many months/years
 * The backtest was a very small period in length
+* The backtest shorts on _neutral_ news too.
+This could be overfitting as we know the market was in decline, how would this perform in a bull market?
 * VADER is optimized for the sentiment of Tweets, not financial news headlines
 * News is generally lagging with respect to the price, and __markets may not always respond to the news how we think they might__

+There's many ways to improve on this:

 Ideally I'd like to have access to more news, and certainly consider training something like a Naïve Bayes model for my sentiment determiner.